HomeDing/homeding.github.io/HomeDingConceptPaper.01.md

-# HomeDing Concept Paper - Building your own connected Things made easy
+# Building your own connected Things made easy

 It is fascinating to see the power of microprocessors growing while costs go down.